CIS-Fall-2022/project-cis_4339_project_1/backend/README.md

 ```
 npm start
 ```
 ### API Documentation for all API routes
+There is also a JSON file that contains the API documentation
 ```
-Ffor Documentation:
+For Documentation:
 [https://www.postman.com/edzunig/workspace/group1-cis4339/overview](https://documenter.getpostman.com/view/17571565/2s83zfRQvs)

 For Testing: